ev3dev/ev3dev.github.io/docs/tutorials/getting-sd-card-out-of-the-EV3.md

 Have a small bit of tape connected to the sd card.
 You can pull on this to easily remove the card.

+{% include screenshot.html source="/images/TapeSD.png" %}

+This is probably the best method for removal of the card.

 Method 2: Pliers